kgar/GMS2-FriendlyCosmonaut-DialogueSystem/to-do.md

 ## To Do
-- Add static portrait
-  - Allow for specifying a side
+- Allow for specifying a side with a portrait
+  - Default left side
   - The nameplate should automatically take the opposite side
+  - Add option for inverting portrait for portraits that need to face another direction
 - Add talk animation
   - Make sure it can be configured for longer sprite speaking animations or dynamically able to handle that
 - Add idle animation